Items

 You can also see the item's properties, which affect its appearance and behaviour.
 Its context determines the extent to which it can be edited.
 Its collection determines whether it appears in search results and map layers by default.

-To customise the visibility and order of the sections shown for items of a particular design/interface, see Item canvas in the Designer app.
+To customise the order and visibility of item data sections, see Item canvas in the Designer app.

 Create items